nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * **GUI**: Graphical User Interface.
 * **JSON**: JavaScript Object Notation, a lightweight data-interchange format.
 * **JAR**: Java Archive, a package file format typically used to aggregate many Java class files and associated metadata and resources (text, images, etc.) into one file to distribute application software or libraries on the Java platform.
-* **Class details**: The grades, attendance and class participation details of a student in Class Manager.
+* **Class information**: The grades, attendance and class participation details of a student in Class Manager.